JulienKluge/Clock-odial/README.md

-# Clock-odial
+# Clock'odial 🐊

-Clock-odial is a PCB featuring a ECP5 fpga for frequency/clock signal processing
+Clock'odial is a PCB board which does frequency and clock signal processing.